Facing Mortgage Foreclosure

 Dual Tracking

-This process occurs when a mortgage servicer simultaneously reviews a mortgage for loan modification, but moves forward with a sheriff’s sale.
+This process occurs when a mortgage servicer simultaneously reviews a mortgage for loan modification while also moving forward with a sheriff’s sale.
 Dual tracking is not allowed in Minnesota.
 If you apply for a modification, short sale, or other assistance, your servicer must review the application and issue a written denial before scheduling a sheriff’s sale.
 You may still apply for relief options after a sheriff’s sale has been scheduled.
 In Minnesota, if a mortgage servicer receives an application before midnight of the seventh business day prior to the sale, the servicer must halt the sheriff’s sale and review the application.
 In some cases, the borrower may have the right to appeal the servicer’s decision.
 If this is the case, the servicer must wait until the end of all applicable appeals before proceeding with foreclosure.

 I’m Behind In Payments—What Can I Do?

 Contact the lender as soon as possible.
 Ask the lender what the options are.
 Don’t ignore the problem or messages from the lender, as late charges (and other fees) can pile up, compounding the problem.
 Be realistic about your financial situation.
 Since each person’s situation is different, there may be a range of solutions.
 For instance, some borrowers may fall behind temporarily due to a change in work status, health issues, or other short-term economic changes.
-Other borrowers may have long-term problems in their ability to pay a given mortgage, because they could not afford the loan in the first place, or are a victim of an adjustable rate mortgage, “ARM,” that has risen too high.
+Other borrowers may have long-term problems in their ability to pay a given mortgage, because they could not afford the loan in the first place, or are a victim of an adjustable rate mortgage (“ARM”) that has risen too high.
 If you are behind in your payments, consider the following tips:

 2. Request a loan modification.
 The lender may be willing to permanently modify the terms of the loan to make it more affordable for you.
 For instance, if you have an adjustable rate mortgage and your interest rate has risen too high, ask the lender to modify your loan into a fixed-rate one that you can afford.
 ARMs may begin with a low introductory “teaser” rate that a borrower is able to afford, but become unmanageable when the “teaser” period ends and the interest rate adjusts higher.